gurugubellianil/SPACEX-REUSABILITY-MODEL/README.md

 EDA - Collecting data on the Falcon 9 first-stage landings by using a RESTful API and web scraping.
 Also convert the data into a dataframe and then perform some data wrangling.

+Interactive Visual Analytics - Building a dashboard to analyze launch records interactively with Plotly Dash and then building an interactive map to analyze the launch site proximity with Folium.

 Its a markdown file in this repositary.